Hiring Your First Employee? Here’s What You Need to Have in Place

 Lets Kollab is a creative business that was planning its first ever hire.
 Their Creative Director had a clear vision for the business but had never been an employer before, and the legal side felt daunting.

 Through Worcestershire County Council’s workforce planning funding, they came to us for support.
-We worked with them to create a suite of core HR policies including disciplinary, grievance, health and safety, data protection, and recruitment, along with a tailored employment contract and a full guide to the hiring process, from writing the job description through to the first day experience.
+We created a suite of core HR policies, a tailored employment contract, and a full guide to the hiring process from writing the job description through to the first day experience.

 “The WCC’s Workforce Planning tool has been incremental to the growth of my business.
-It has enabled me to start recruitment for my first in-house hire, which may have taken me longer to get to if I had self-funded the HR support myself.
-Having this funding has meant I have been able to allocate that budget to resources for onboarding my team and making their experience working with us more pleasant.”
+It has enabled me to start recruitment for my first in-house hire, which may have taken me longer to get to if I had self-funded the HR support myself.”

 That’s exactly what getting the foundations right looks like.
 Less stress, more confidence, and a better start for everyone involved.